awsdocs/amazon-chime-user-guide/doc_source/chat-features.md

 Use [markdown syntax](http://commonmark.org/help) to format text using bold font, lists, and heading levels, and other options\.
 Amazon Chime also supports sending code blocks\.
 For more information, see [Sending markdown messages](#send-chat-markdown) and [Sending code blocks in messages](#send-chat-code)\.

 **Emoji and \.gif support**
-To insert an emoji, choose **Pick an emoji** next to the chat input field\.
-Choose **Attach a file** to upload a saved \.gif file into the chat input field and play it inline, or use markdown to display \.gif files from the web\.
+To insert an emoji in the chat window, choose **Pick an emoji** next to the chat input field\.
+You can also choose **Attach a file** to upload a saved \.gif file into the chat input field and play it inline, or use markdown to display \.gif files from the web\.
+You also use markdown to send emojis in a meeting chat\.
+Currently, the **Chat** pane doesn't provide an emoji picker\.
 For more information about using markdown, see [Sending markdown messages](#send-chat-markdown)\.

 **Drag and drop files**
 Drag and drop files into the chat pane, or copy and paste images directly from your clipboard\.